 Since its formation, the Steering Committee has been involved with all aspects of both this Plan and the CERP.
 In the formation of this Plan, Steering Committee activities have included and will continue to include participant recruitment, identification of key objectives, monitoring site selection, and evaluation and dissemination of results.
 Additionally, the Steering Committee is intended to serve as a communication channel with other Community members to gather input from concerned citizens and facilitate ongoing discussion about the CAPP.
 The Steering Committee consists of nine members (three members from each city) with six alternates that are Community representatives.
 Some of these Community representatives are affiliated with various organizations around the Brawley, Westmorland, and Calipatria area, including local government, businesses, and non-profit organizations.
 They were selected to participate in the Steering Committee based on their potential to act as leaders and contribute technical expertise during planning.
-A table with the names and affiliations of each member can be found in the AB 617 Steering Committee Charter.
 In the event that any Steering Committee members are unable to perform their duties, the alternates listed in the table are expected to step in.

 In 2023, staff from ICAPCD developed and proposed a draft AB 617 Steering Committee Charter ("Charter") for consideration by the Steering Committee.
 The Charter was then submitted to the ICAPCD Governing Board, which is comprised of members of the Imperial County Board of Supervisors.
-Formally approved by the Imperial County Board of Supervisors on October 17, 2023, the Charter establishes the authority and purpose of the Steering Committee along with its bylaws and the intended structure and schedule for regular Steering Committee meetings.8 The draft Charter was discussed and formally approved by the Steering Committee around this time.
+Formally approved by the Imperial County Board of Supervisors on October 17, 2023, the Charter establishes the authority and purpose of the Steering Committee along with its bylaws and the intended structure and schedule for regular Steering Committee meetings.
+The draft Charter was discussed and formally approved by the Steering Committee around this time.